patrickojeh/portfolio/blog/_posts/2023-04-11-converting-express-app-to-netlify-functions.markdown

 #=> our code here
 }
 {% endhighlight %}
-In the code above, I'm using common js syntax `module.exports` to export a `handler` function that receives 3 parameters.
+In the code above, I'm using CommonJS syntax `module.exports` to export a `handler` function that receives 3 parameters.
 The first parameter `event` is an object containing information about the incoming request; The `context` parameter on the other hand is a read-only object pre-populated with AWS and Netlify-specific stuff; And finally, the `callback` parameter, which is how we tell Lambda what response to send back.

 ### The Netlify.toml file